duckietown/docs-duckiesky_high_school/book/doc-duckiesky_high_school/11-introduction/30-operation/20-operation-safety.md

 ### STANDARDS: Next Generation Science Standards (NGSS) and International Society for Technology in Education (ISTE)
+_ISTE: 2. b.:_ Engage in positive, safe, legal and ethical behavior when using technology, including social interactions online or when using networked devices.

+_NGSS: HS - ETS1 - 3:_ Evaluate a solution to a complex real-world problem based on prioritized criteria and trade-offs that account for a range of constraints, including cost, safety, reliability, and aesthetics, as well as possible social, cultural, and environmental impacts.
 ### Assessments and Evidence of Understanding